-Portsmouth City Council is committed to preventing slavery and human trafficking and is an active member of the Hampshire and Isle of Wight Modern Slavery Partnership.
+We are committed to preventing slavery and human trafficking, and are a member of the Hampshire and Isle of Wight Modern Slavery Partnership.

 Someone is in slavery if they are: